The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

-\begin{proof} As formally established, the summation limits in Equation \ref{eq:compact_closed_form} are bounded strictly by the pre-computable constants $M_k + L_k$.
+\begin{proof} As formally established, the summation limits in Equation \ref{eq:compact_closed_form_final_full} are bounded strictly by the pre-computable constants $M_k + L_k$.
 Once the algebraic weights $\Omega_k(j)$ are resolved via partial fractions for a specific spatial dimension $k$, they act as geometric invariants.
 Because the Modulated Faulhaber-Ehrhart sum $\mathcal{F}^{(i)}_{k,j}(n-k)$ acts structurally as a direct polynomial formula evaluation, executing the full operator consists exclusively of computing an exact finite block of arithmetic additions and algebraic combinations.
-Because this sum cardinality and the matrix width do not scale or grow with the variable $n$, the temporal evaluation time for any given $n$ is uniformly bounded by a constant execution limit $C_k$, mathematically guaranteeing an absolute $O(1)$ temporal and spatial complexity for any scalar magnitude of $n$. \end{proof}
+Because this sum cardinality and the matrix width do not scale or grow with the variable $n$, the continuous evaluation is uniformly bounded by a constant execution invariant $C_k$, mathematically guaranteeing absolute structural decoupling from the magnitude of $n$.